News Articles and Videos

 “We want to recognize you and your generation and the young people in our community, because you’re the next leaders,” Arnoni said while presenting Roule with his award at Bethel Park High School.

-The Judge Ron Arnoni Leadership
+The Ron Arnoni Leadership

 in Action Scholarships